Yann39/self-hosted/README.md

 That way :

 - Requests coming from the local network will come with a local address assigned by the router DHCP, and will be **accepted**.
-- Requests coming from the internet through VPN will go through PiHole and will be redirected to Traefik (Pi-hole's local DNS records) and thus come with a Traefik Docker network assigned IP address, and will be **accepted**.
+- Requests coming from the internet through VPN will go through Pi-Hole and will be redirected to Traefik (Pi-hole's local DNS records) and thus come with a Traefik Docker network assigned IP address, and will be **accepted**.
 - Requests coming from the internet without VPN will come with a public IP address and will be **rejected** as it will not match any whitelisted address.

-### Details
+### Configuration files details

 #### Static configuration file :